komal2203/komal2203/README.md

 - 🌀 Creating dynamic and interactive visuals that enhance website functionality and user engagement.
 - 🎥 Skilled in utilizing CSS animations and JavaScript libraries to implement engaging UI effects.
 - 🌈 Passionate about transforming creative concepts into captivating digital experiences.
+-->

+## 💻 Frontend Development
+- Crafting responsive and accessible user interfaces with **HTML**, **CSS**, **JavaScript**, **Tailwind CSS**, and **Bootstrap**.
+- Designing smooth animations, intuitive transitions, and micro-interactions to elevate the user experience.
+- Committed to clean design, pixel-perfect layouts, and mobile-first development principles.

+## ⚙️ Backend Development
+- Building scalable backend architectures and RESTful APIs using **Node.js**, **Express.js**, and **Mongoose**.
+- Structuring and managing efficient, schema-driven databases with **MongoDB**.
+- Focused on implementing secure authentication, rigorous data validation, and robust error handling for resilient applications.

+## ✨ Animations & Graphics
+- Bringing websites to life with dynamic, interactive visuals and thoughtful motion design.
+- Skilled in creating engaging UI effects using CSS animations and JavaScript libraries.
+- Passionate about blending creativity with functionality to deliver memorable digital experiences.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">